 The Treatment, Payment and Health Care Operations (TPO) exception under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule (45 CFR 164.506) allows the release of medical records containing protected health information between covered entities without an additional authorization for the purpose of payment and review of health care claims.
-Health care professionals who believe that an additional release authorization for this review is necessary should obtain from Humana members their authorization for release of the medical records to Humana, along with the provider’s consent-to-treatment forms, or the requirement will be waived if permitted by law.
+Health care professionals who believe that an additional release authorization for this review is necessary should obtain from Humana members their authorization for release of the medical records to Humana, along with the health care professional’s consent-to-treatment forms, or the requirement will be waived if permitted by law.

 Humana utilizes, but is not limited to, the resources below to conduct its reviews.
 These are widely acknowledged national guidelines for billing practices and support the concept of uniform billing for all payers.
 A health care professional’s order must be present to support all charges, along with clinical documentation to support the diagnosis and services or supplies that were billed.

-- Centers for Medicare & Medicaid Services (CMS) guidelines as stated in Medicare Manuals
+- Centers for Medicare & Medicaid Services (CMS) guidelines as stated in Medicare manuals

 - Medicare Local Coverage Determinations and National Coverage Determinations

-- All Humana policies, including medical coverage policies, Humana provider manuals, claims payment policies, Humana Provider Payment Integrity department policies published on Humana.com and code-editing policies
+- All Humana policies, including medical coverage policies, Humana provider manuals, claims payment policies, Humana Provider Payment Integrity Department policies published on Humana.com and code-editing policies

 - National Uniform Billing Guidelines from the National Uniform Billing Committee